rajdee/redux-in-russian/docs/recipes/reducers/UpdatingNormalizedData.md

 });
 ```

 The example is a bit long, because it's showing how all the different slice reducers and case reducers fit together.
-Note that the delegation involved here.
+Note  the delegation involved here.
 The `postsById` slice reducer delegates the work for this case to `addComment`, which inserts the new Comment's ID into the correct Post item.
 Meanwhile, both the `commentsById` and `allComments` slice reducers have their own case reducers, which update the Comments lookup table and list of all Comment IDs appropriately.

 ## Other Approaches